The Value of Fold Equity – Experiment

 We saw in the flop analysis that fold equity impacts which underpairs prefer to bet.

 In the river toy game, we saw that we would never want to bet against a perfectly polarized range.
-If we increase the equity of the bottom of villain’s range then we are more incentivised to bluff them off that hand.
+If we increase the equity of the bottom of Villain’s range then we are more incentivized to bluff them off that hand.

 In summary, you need to consider the value of your opponent’s folding range when deciding to bet.